 · The Dirty Dozen of born warriors, gunmen, bullies and outcasts who often outgrow their aggression with a proper maturity and loving-kindness.

-· The Himmler Subgroup: primarily civilians, ostensibly good parents, spouses, neighbors and administrators—and quite often, brilliant cowards.
+· The Himmler Subgroup: primarily civilians, ostensibly good parents, spouses, neighbors and administrators ― and quite often, brilliant cowards.
 Charming and seductive as long as it suits them, they look forward to wreaking havoc on a world of Others they have grown to despise.
-They seek the highest rungs of power from which they may get away with as much mayhem as possible, shielded by their rank.
+They seek the highest rungs of power from which they get away with as much mayhem as possible, shielded by their rank.

 Just as a shark retains rows of spare teeth in reserve, info proletariats nurture info proto-elites eager to overthrow the current info elite.
 Proto-elites are a motley crew of ambitious clerks, students and subalterns – employed by authorities or not – but covertly dissenting from them.
-These frustrated rebels only cohere clumsily once their elite’s failure rate maxes out.
+These frustrated rebels only cohere clumsily once the failure their elite rate maxes out.

-Eric Hoffer’s book, The True Believer, analyses proto-elite leaders.
-Unfortunately, he indulges in the sorry habit of biographical reductionism: reducing the complexities of global social movements into a simple inventory of their leaders’ personal idiosyncrasies.
+Eric Hoffer analyses proto-elite leaders in his book, The True Believer.
+Unfortunately, he indulges in the sorry habit of biographical reductionism.
+He turns the intricacies of global social movements into a simple inventory of their leaders’ personal idiosyncrasies.